oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 can be misinterpreted.
 For this reason, when deciding whether Key Binding is required or not, Verifiers MUST NOT take into account:

- * whether the Holder has provided an SD-JWT-KB or a bare SD-JWT, since otherwise a attacker could strip the KB-JWT from an SD-JWT-KB and present the resulting SD-JWT, or
+ * whether the Holder has provided an SD-JWT+KB or a bare SD-JWT, since otherwise a attacker could strip the KB-JWT from an SD-JWT+KB and present the resulting SD-JWT, or
  * whether Key Binding data is present in the SD-JWT or not, as the Issuer might have added the key to the SD-JWT in a format/claim that is not recognized by the Verifier.

-If a Verifier determines that Key Binding is required for a particular use case and the Holder presents either a bare SD-JWT or an SD-JWT-KB with an invalid Key Binding JWT, then the Verifier will reject the presentation when following the verification steps described in (#verifier_verification).
+If a Verifier determines that Key Binding is required for a particular use case and the Holder presents either a bare SD-JWT or an SD-JWT+KB with an invalid Key Binding JWT, then the Verifier will reject the presentation when following the verification steps described in (#verifier_verification).